tkem/cachetools/docs/index.rst

       ``lock(self)`` will only guard access to the cache itself.
 It is the user's responsibility to handle concurrent calls to the underlying wrapped method in a multithreaded environment.

+   The `key` function will be called as `key(self, *args, **kwargs)` to retrieve a suitable cache key.
+Note that the default `key` function, :func:`cachetools.keys.methodkey`, ignores its first argument, i.e. :const:`self`.
+This has mostly historical reasons, but also ensures that :const:`self` does not have to be hashable.
+   You may provide a different `key` function, e.g. :func:`cachetools.keys.hashkey`, if you need :const:`self` to be part of the cache key.

    One advantage of :func:`cachedmethod` over the :func:`cached` function decorator is that cache properties such as `maxsize` can